 Famous for its ancient University, Coimbra boasts a lively atmosphere and plenty of attractions.
 It’s one of the perfect destinations for an unforgettable day trip from Lisbon or Porto.
 And if you have enough time, it’s certainly worth spending a night.

-Here’s a short Coimbra trvel guide.
-But… first thing first…
+Here’s a short Coimbra travel guide.
+But first thing first.

 Where is Coimbra?

-Coimbra is almost half-way between Lisbon and Porto, although slightly closer to Porto.
-While Lisbon and Porto overlook the Atlantic Ocean, Coimbra lays inland and is built on a hill above the Rio Mondego.
+Coimbra is almost halfway between Lisbon and Porto, although slightly closer to Porto.
+While Lisbon and Porto overlook the Atlantic Ocean, Coimbra lies inland and is built on a hill overlooking the Rio Mondego.

 If you’re planning a road trip to Portugal, it will take you about 80 minutes to drive from Porto to Coimbra, while the drive from Lisbon to Coimbra takes a little more than 2 hours.
 You can also reach Coimbra by train from Porto and Lisbon (like I did).
-The journey by intercity or Alfa Pendular trains takes almost the same time as driving.
+The journey by intercity or Alfa Pendular train takes almost the same time as driving.
+Coimbra is also one of the many fantastic day trips from Porto, an excellent option if you don’t have much time.

-Best things to do in Coimbra in 1 day
+Best things to do in Coimbra in one day

 Similarly to Bergamo, in Italy, the historical center of Coimbra sits on a hill overlooking Rio Mondego, with the University towering on the top.
 And like many other medieval towns, the modern city developed in the lower part (Baixa), along the banks of the Mondego river.

-The historical center is rather small, and all Coimbra main attractions are within walking distance.
-However, keep in mind that like in Lisbon and Porto, you’ll have to climb quite a bit uphill and downhill, often on cobblestone alleys.
-Coimbra’s old town is charming, but you’ll definitely want to wear comfortable shoes.
+The historical center is rather small, and all the main Coimbra attractions are within walking distance.
+However, keep in mind that, like in Lisbon and Porto, you’ll have to climb quite a bit uphill and downhill, often on cobblestone alleys.
+Coimbra’s old town is charming, but you’ll want to wear comfortable shoes.
 Not.
 A place.
 For high heels!

 A visit to the Old University is unquestionably the best thing to do in Coimbra and a must-see in the city and Portugal.

-The University, founded in 1290, is the most famous attraction in Coimbra.
+The University, which was founded in 1290 and is one of the oldest in Europe, is the most famous attraction in Coimbra.
 Although initially established in Lisbon, it was relocated to Coimbra in 1308.
 Located on the top of the hill, the old University of Coimbra is a complex of beautiful buildings from the 16th-18th centuries, arranged around the large Paço das Escolas.
 After walking under the imposing Porta Férrea, you’ll reach the stunning University square.

-I visited Coimbra during Easter school holidays; thus, there were only a handful of students around.
-I lingered in the courtyard, admiring the exquisite architecture.
-I slowly walked around, clockwise.
-The Royal Palace, with its elegant proportions.
+I visited Coimbra during the Easter school holidays; thus, there were only a handful of students around.
+For a while, I lingered in the courtyard, admiring the exquisite architecture.
+Slowly, I walked around clockwise, savoring the Royal Palace with its elegant proportions.
 The tower, whose bell dictates the rhythms of academic life.
 And the Joanina Library, at the far end of the courtyard.

 All of them are worth it, but if you have time for only one, a must-see is the Baroque Joanina Library.
 It is considered one of the most magnificent university libraries in the world.
 It holds 60.000 books from the 16th to the 18th centuries, including rare ones.

-The University of Coimbra, which was inscribed as a UNESCO World Heritage Site in 2013, has such a rich history and iconography that I strongly advise a guided tour.
-There’s no better way to discover past and present secrets and fun facts about Coimbra University.
+The University of Coimbra, which has been a UNESCO World Heritage Site since 2013, has an incredibly rich history and iconography.
+Being the University the top attraction in Coimbra, I strongly advise a guided tour of Coimbra University without queue.
+There’s no better way to discover past and present secrets and fun facts about this unique landmark.
+Another interesting alternative option is the guided tour of the University and Coimbra main sights.

 With its austere architecture, crenelated walls, and narrow windows, the exterior of Coimbra Old Cathedral resembles a fortress more than a church.
 However, as soon as you approach the entrance door, you’ll notice the exquisite carvings decorating the portal.